pushkar0108/rum-client-js/README.md

         trackUrl: `${window.location.origin}/api/track`, // Endpoint at which collected data is sent
         batchSize: 50, // max entry batch size sent to server
         threshold: 3000, // in ms
+        includeHosts: [ // consider entries from these hosts only 'myapp.com'
+        ],
-        excludeHosts: [ // skip entries from these hosts 'fonts.googleapis.com',
+        excludeHosts: [ // skip entries from these hosts (only works if includeHosts is not given) 'fonts.googleapis.com',
             'themes.googleusercontent.com',
             'fonts.gstatic.com',